hazelcast/hazelcast-code-samples/enterprise/user-code-namespaces/README.md

 - Starts the client.
 - Creates a new `UserCodeNamespaceConfig` with name `ucn1` and adds the external JAR URL.
-- Gets the hazelcast config from the client instance and adds the `UserCodeNamespaceConfig` to the `Config`.
+- Gets the Hazelcast config from the client instance and adds the `UserCodeNamespaceConfig` to the `Config`.

 Observe the value for key is incremented by 1 each time the client executes.